oorestisime/oioannou/src/content/blog/internal-company-agent-lessons.md

 That summary makes the path sound much cleaner than it was.

-I made several decisions that helped the agent spread quickly.
+Several decisions helped the agent spread quickly.
 I also spent time solving problems I did not really have, left some important problems too late, and assumed things were obvious when they definitely were not.

 This is not a universal guide to building agents.
-It is a practical retrospective from building one inside a real company: five things I think I got right and five I would approach differently today.
+It is a practical retrospective from building one inside a real company: five things we got right and five I would approach differently today.

 ## What this looked like in practice